3052/media/hulu/signup.md

 13. zip code
 14. submit

-if you try to cancel the trial is not extended
+no benefit from trying to cancel